Coffee-Toffee/Use-and-Abuse-scraper/README.md

 Authors and history
 ---------------------------

-I have written all of the project thus far.
+I wrote all of it, except for in the backup_parser, the get_path function, which was written by Joe Harrison.

 Any contributions are welcome, however.

 Acknowledgments
 ---------------